TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

   --enforce-duty-cycle
 ```

-This creates a gateway `gtw1` with the frequency plan `EU_863_870`, EUI `00800000A00009EF`, respecting duty-cycle limitations and with the `admin` user as collaborator.
+This creates a gateway `gtw1` with user `admin` as collaborator, frequency plan `EU_863_870`, EUI `00800000A00009EF` and respecting duty-cycle limitations.
 You can now connect your gateway to the stack.

->Note: if you need help with any command of `ttn-lw-cli`, use the `--help` flag to get a list of subcommands, flags and their description and aliases.
+>Note: The CLI returns the created and updated entities by default in JSON.
+This can be useful in scripts.

 ## <a name="createapp">Creating an application</a>